From the Mind

 The person in the arena is the one whose opinion counts.
 Roosevelt said it a century ago.
 Research on exposure tolerance, vulnerability, and spectator bias shows the stands offer zero risk and zero reward.
 The arena offers maximum risk and maximum possibility.
 Step in.

-Rest Is Not Weakness: Recovery Research That Changes Output
+Rest Is Not Weakness: The Recovery Physiology Behind Output

 Rest is part of the system, not the absence of the system.
-Research on sleep, recovery physiology, and cognitive performance shows grinding without rest degrades the very output grinders are trying to maximize.
-The warrior who never rests is the warrior who breaks first.
+Recovery physiology, the stress-recovery cycle, and the research on cognitive performance show grinding without rest degrades the very output grinders are trying to maximize.
+The body that never recovers is the body that breaks first.

 The Ancestors Are Watching: Epigenetics and Legacy